Should You Get a Shetland Sheepdog? [A.K.A – The Adorable Sheltie]

 Keeping Your Sheltie Healthy

-Collie Eye Anomaly (CEA), bladder cancer and hip dysplasia.
-Collie eye anomaly is a genetic malformation of the eye that can range in severity and cause blindness in some cases.
+Collie Eye Anomaly (CEA); is a genetic malformation of the eye that can range in severity and cause blindness in some cases.
 There is no cure for CEA which highlights the need for proper breeding.

-Bladder cancer, while treatable with surgery, radiation treatment and some drugs, is generally not given a good prognosis.
+Bladder Cancer; while treatable with surgery, radiation treatment, and some drugs, is generally not given a good prognosis.
 Early detection with urinalysis is possible and may increase the survival rate of your pet.

-Hip dysplasia is not common in smaller breeds, but occurs to a disproportional degree in Shetland Sheepdogs.
+Hip Dysplasia; is not common in smaller breeds but occurs to a disproportional degree in Shetland Sheepdogs.
 Hip dysplasia occurs when the rear legs don’t sit properly in the hip joints, causing pain and trouble walking.

 The Benefits of Training Your Sheltie

 The best way to train your Sheltie is to start at an early age and keep your training consistent.
 This little dynamo is capable of learning hundreds of words and can pick up on commands in as little as five repetitions in some cases.

 The Sheltie typically responds well to treat based training, but rewarding your pet with praise will often make the trick self-reinforcing with the prize being your approval.

 Agility training and competitions are one of the areas where the Sheltie really shines.
-The obstacles include jumping, balance and crawling through tunnels and under and over structures.
+The obstacles include jumping, balance, and crawling through tunnels and under and over structures.

-The Canine Good Citizen certification can be earned from the AKC by demonstrating that your dog can maintain control when meeting a stranger, walking through a crowd, walking well on a loose leash, meeting another dog and in the presence of distraction.
+The Canine Good Citizen certification can be earned from the AKC by demonstrating that your dog can maintain control when meeting a stranger, walking through a crowd, walking well on a loose leash, meeting another dog, and in the presence of distraction.

 The Sheltie is also one of the preferred breeds for therapy and assistance dogs.
-They may assist an owner with a disability in retrieving objects, or in the case of medical conditions such as diabetes as a medical alert helper to warn its owner of an impending high or low condition by sensing a change in the way their owner smells.
+They may assist an owner with a disability in retrieving objects, or in the case of medical conditions such as diabetes as a medical alert, a helper to warn its owner of an impending high or low condition by sensing a change in the way their owner smells.

-Therapy dogs offer comfort and companionship to a variety of people.
+Note: Therapy dogs offer comfort and companionship to a variety of people.
 They may visit hospitals and nursing homes to comfort the sick and people with Alzheimer’s.
 People with autism or others that have trouble communicating often respond well to therapy dogs who encourage interaction and speech.